BartStolarek/CropDoc/README.md

 ./build_apptainer.sh
 ```

+Note: if prompted to overwrite the existing image, type 'y' and press Enter.

 4. Run the Apptainer containers (you can run this script again to restart the containers when only the code has changed):

 ```